Functional Loss Associated with Brain injuries

-Medications one needs after a brain injury can affect the sleep state or can make a person sleepy during the day.
+Medications one needs after a brain injury can affect the sleep state or make a person sleepy.
 Prescription medications that treat depression and asthma can cause insomnia.
 Stimulants designed to treat sleepiness during the day can cause insomnia at night.
 Sometimes adjusting the timing of these medications can help with nighttime insomnia.

 Caffeine and nicotine from smoking can interfere with sleep.
 Try not to smoke or have a caffeinated beverage just before sleeping.

 Anterograde memory involves the inability to remember new things.
-There is memory for music.
+There is a memory for music.
 There is a place in the brain in which all of our memories for music are stored.
 There are similar memory areas in the brain for taste and smell.
-We have memory for the sense of touch or physical things in our body.
+We have a memory for the sense of touch or physical things in our bodies.
 There is a place in the brain where vision and language are stored.
 There is something called immediate memory.
-This memory doesn’t last very long-only a few minutes.
+This memory doesn’t last very long, only a few minutes.
 This is the type of memory that helps you remember a phone number.
-People with head injuries usually retain immediate memory but have difficulty with short term memory.
-Short term memory is defined in some circles as memory that is kept for thirty minutes.
-In a head injury, short term memory is often impaired.
+People with head injuries usually retain immediate memory but have difficulty with short-term memory.
+Short-term memory is defined in some circles as a memory that is kept for thirty minutes.
+In a head injury, short-term memory is often impaired.

 People can be told a series of activities to do and, in 30 minutes, they will have no memory of having been told to do those things.
-Your short term memory relies on the hippocampus in the brain.
-It is responsible for holding short term memory and processing it into long term memory.
+Your short-term memory relies on the hippocampus in the brain.
+It is responsible for holding short-term memory and processing it into long-term memory.
 This part of the brain is severely impacted by brain trauma.
-Long term memory can be remembered after a day, after a week or after 20 years.
-Most people with a brain injury have relatively intact long term memories.
-New information can’t seem to turn into long term memory, leaving existing long term memory to be remembered in lavish detail.
-Today’s time seems to fly by because they have lost all the little things that fill in the day’s time so time appears to go faster.
-Those long term things that are remembered since the incident are remembered in a faster way than before the accident.
+Long-term memory can be remembered after a day, after a week, or after 20 years.
+Most people with a brain injury have relatively intact long-term memories.
+New information can’t seem to turn into long-term memory, leaving existing long-term memory to be remembered in lavish detail.
+Today’s time seems to fly by because they have lost all the little things that fill in the day’s time, so time appears to go faster.
+Those long-term things that are remembered since the incident are remembered faster than before the accident.

-Patients with traumatic brain injury can have one or both of two types of amnesia.
+Patients with a traumatic brain injury can have one or both of two types of amnesia.
 They can have retrograde amnesia or anterograde amnesia.
-As mentioned above, having retrograde amnesia is the type where the person loses memory of things that happened before the incident.
-People often lose only a few seconds of retrograde memory but there are those who lose several hours prior to the event.
-Long term memories tend to return as the patient gets better.
+As mentioned above, having retrograde amnesia is where the person loses memory of things that happened before the incident.
+People often lose only a few seconds of retrograde memory, but some lose several hours before the event.
+Long-term memories tend to return as the patient gets better.
 They don’t tend to return in any particular order, however.
 The less the retrograde amnesia, the smaller is the degree of brain injury.
 The other form of amnesia is anterograde amnesia.
 All events since the accident have become erased.
 This type of amnesia is believed to be due to the upset brain chemistry that goes on.
 As the chemistry normalizes, the anterograde memory returns.
-Patients can spend several months or more with the inability to create and retain a memory.
+Patients can spend several months or more with the inability to create and retain memory.